 In the electron gun, bursts of electrons are injected into an ultra-high vacuum stainless steel tube.
 These electrons will eventually create the synchrotron light that we use for research.

 The electron gun uses a tungsten-oxide disk (tungsten is the same material as incandescent light bulb filaments) as the cathode.
 As electricity flows through the cathode, it becomes heated (at about 1000°C) to incandescence which gives some electrons enough energy to leave the surface of the cathode, essentially boiling electrons off.
 As this is happening, a nearby screen is given a short, strong positive charge which pulls the electrons away from the cathode towards the LINAC.
 (This process is similar to that found in a cathode ray tube (CRT) television).
 The high voltage electricity running through the cathode also repels the electrons being produced by the cathode and accelerates them towards the LINAC.

 The linear accelerator, or LINAC, accelerates electrons in a straight line.
-Electrons produced by the electron gun enter the LINAC, where a series radio frequency cavities with fields at 2,856 MHz accelerate the electrons to an energy of 250 million electron volts, or 250 MeV.
+Electrons produced by the electron gun enter the LINAC, where a series of radio frequency cavities with fields at 2,856 MHz accelerate the electrons to an energy of 250 million electron volts, or 250 MeV.
 At this energy the electrons are travelling at 99.9998% of the speed of light (3.0 x 108 m/s).

 Electrons travel from the LINAC to the Booster Ring where a specifically-designed Radio Frequency (RF) cavity raises the energy of the electrons from 250 MeV to 2900 MeV as they circulate in the booster ring.
 Following this boost in energy, the electrons are transferred to the storage sing.